ttriggs/playlistior/README.md

 ### Harmonic mixing steps, "Camelot" class
 Harmonic Mixing or the "Camelot System" of mixing requires first finding one song's position on the Camelot wheel.
 From there, a suitable next song's parameters are located one move to the left or right or moving between the inner and outer rings of the wheel.
-- Once an unorederd list of songs is compiled, the Camelot POR class does the ordering
+- Once an unorederd list of songs is compiled, the Camelot class does the ordering.
 - First, it picks a random starting track and adds it to the ordered list to be output.
 - The first track's key and mode are translated into a zone on the Camelot wheel.
 - Neighbor zones are found (one move left, one move right, or inner <-> outer ).